-Don’t miss Local Feed and pop on over to Bourbon 30 right next door to try a sample right out of the barrel.
-I’ve already regaled some of you with tales of the adventures of Country Boy Brewery’s DH Harrison on my sister site Lush Life podcast, so make sure to stop by and try one of their homemade beers.
+Don’t miss Georgetown restaurant Local Feed and pop on over to Bourbon 30 right next door to try a sample right out of the barrel.
+If you are a beer drinker, don’t miss Country Boy Brewery, so make sure to stop by and try one of their homemade beers.

 The other farm not to miss is also owned by another transplant to the area, just a little further away than Boston was.
 Sheik Mohammed of Dubai has a passion for horse racing.
 Godolphin at Jonabell Farms proves how seriously this lifelong racing enthusiast, and owner of the most thoroughbreds in the world, takes his sport.
 Golodphin is the luxury hotel for active thoroughbreds – the stables are the horsey equivalent to the Stafford.